-Although most of the ocean floor has been reconstructed, a large gap is still present in the Neotethyan region between Africa, Eurasia, India and Indochina.
-While in the circum-Pacifc area the crust lost to subduction was entirely oceanic, the former was characterised by mutliple continental collision and subduction episodes (Stampfli and Borel, 2002).
-The Neotethys is introduced manually, based on the incorporation of GPlates reconstructions covering the Mediterranean region by Van Hinsbergen et al. (2012, 2014), the Arabia-Eurasia collision zone by McQuarrie and Van Hinsbergen (2013), the Arabia-India plate boundary zone by Gaina et al. (2015) and the India-Asia collision zone by Van Hinsbergen et al. (2011, 2012).
-A deep ocean basin with a depth of 4500 m is assumed, which is close to the value used in Müller et al. (2008a), representing the Neotethys at 38 Ma.
+Although most of the ocean floor has been reconstructed, a large gap is still present in the Neotethyan region between Africa, Eurasia, India and Indochina at 38 Ma.
+While in the circum-Pacific area the crust lost to subduction was entirely oceanic, the former was characterised by multiple continental collision and subduction episodes (Stampfli and Borel, 2002).
+The Neotethyan Ocean is introduced manually, based on the incorporation of GPlates reconstructions covering the Mediterranean region by van Hinsbergen et al. (2012, 2014), the Arabia-Eurasia collision zone by McQuarrie and van Hinsbergen (2013), the Arabia-India plate boundary zone by Gaina et al. (2015) and the India-Asia collision zone by van Hinsbergen et al. (2011, 2012).
+A deep ocean basin with a depth of 4500 m is assumed, which is close to the value used in Müller et al. (2008a), representing the Neotethyan Ocean at 38 Ma.

 Next, we adjust the elevation of several mountain ranges towards values that are more representative for the considered time frame.
 Since most of the current elevated regions underwent a considerable part of their uplift after the late Eocene (such as the Andes, Himalayas and East African Rift) they will have to be lowered, while eroded regions may require some uplifting (for instance large river catchments).
 More specific changes for the example considered here will be discussed in more detail in Sect.
 4, the result of the generic changes is first shown Fig. 3.
+As this is clearly the most tedious part of the procedure, it will consume a large part of the time required to acquire a palaeogeography for another time frame.
+However, time-specific adjustment masks are created as polygons within GPlates and fixed to the plate movements.
+Consequently, only their extents and effects will need to be adjusted and some masks may need to be removed or added, which facilitates this step significantly.
+When available, the incorporation of a digital palaeo-elevation model, such as the one presented by Markwick and Valdes (2004) can replace the present-day topography so that no further adjustments are needed.